octobercms/docs/3.x/extend/system/routing.md

 });
 ```

-You may define as many route parameters as required by your route:
+You may define as many route parameters as required by your route.

 ```php
 Route::get('posts/{post}/comments/{comment}', function ($postId, $commentId) {